mishankov/tipe/README.md

 ### `Pipe.pipe()`

-Pass function to execute on `Pipe` value.
+Pass function to execute on `Pipe` value and additional params for it.
 Wraps function result in `Pipe` and returns it

 ### `Pipe.check()`